Alfred George Gardiner

 Alfred George Gardiner (2 June 1865 – 3 March 1946) was an English journalist, editor and author.
-His essays, written under the alias "Alpha of the Plough", are highly regarded.
+His essays, written under the pseudonym "Alpha of the Plough", are highly regarded.
 He was also Chairman of the National Anti-Sweating League, an advocacy group which campaigned for a minimum wage in industry.

 Early life

 Gardiner was born in Chelmsford, the son of Henry James Gardiner, a cabinet-maker and alcoholic, and his wife, Susanna Taylor.
 As a boy he worked at the Chelmsford Chronicle and the Bournemouth Directory.
 He joined the Northern Daily Telegraph in 1887 which had been founded the year before by Thomas Purvis Ritzema.
 In 1899, he was appointed editor of the Blackburn Weekly Telegraph.

 Editor of the Daily News

 In 1902 Ritzema was named general manager of the Daily News.
 Needing an editor, he turned to his young protégé to fill the role.
 The choice soon proved a great success; under Gardiner's direction, it became one of the leading liberal journals of its day, as he improved its coverage of both the news and literary matters while crusading against social injustices.
 Yet while circulation rose from 80,000 when he joined the paper to 151,000 in 1907 and 400,000 with the introduction of a Manchester edition in 1909, the paper continued to run at a loss.

 Though close to the owner of the Daily News, George Cadbury, Gardiner resigned in 1919 over a disagreement with him over Gardiner's opposition to David Lloyd George.